System and Organization Controls: Types

 Additionally, there are specialized SOC reports for Cybersecurity and Supply Chain.

 SOC 1 and SOC 2 reports are intended for a limited audience – specifically, users with an adequate understanding of the system in question.
 SOC 3 reports contain less specific information and can be distributed to the general public.

+Audits

+SOC 2 Audits can be carried out only by either a Certified Public Accountant (CPA) or a certified technical expert belonging to an audit firm licensed by the AICPA.

+The SOC 2 Audit provides the organization’s detailed internal controls report made in compliance with the 5 trust service criteria.
+It shows how well the organization safeguards customer data and assures them that the organization provides services in a secure and reliable way.
+SOC 2 reports are therefore intended to be made available for the customers and other stakeholders only.